jgnewman/norlunda/grammar.md

 ## Comparisons

-In Norlunda, the comparative suffix is **-ere** and it is often used in connection with the comparative preposition **dan** (than).
+In Norlunda, the comparative suffix is **-ere** for consonant stems and **-re** for vowel stems.
+It is often used in connection with the comparative preposition **dan** (than).
 When pronouns are compared, they are always kept in subject form.

 {: .showcase }
 Han ar lang**ere** **dan** hun.